Our clients and case studies

 For more information, see the press release

-Members of our consumer research forum were involvled in testing packaging as part of commission research from Marks and Spencer and Nampak.
+Members of our consumer research panel were involvled in testing packaging as part of commission research from Marks and Spencer and Nampak.
 Case studies include:

 - Testing to new industry Standard Packaging Accessible Design - Ease of Opening (BS ISO 17480: 2015)